 Aside from tradition, large gatherings and potentially some overwhelm the best part of this time of year is the food!

-Typically for Thanksgiving Tim and I make a trip up to Wegman’s, our favorite grocery store since college, and stock up on all the staples to keep our bellies full for a week.
+In past years I make a trips up to Wegman’s, my favorite grocery store in college, and stocked up on all the staples to full for a week.

 P.S.
 If you’ve never been to Wegman’s aka Weggies, run don’t walk.
 It’s like Whole Foods meets Trader Joe’s meets Stew Lenard’s meets Fairway market!